Prof. E.N. Prabhakaran

 The broad objectives of the Centre are:

-To provide NMR facilities to scientists to carry out measurements for
+To provide NMR analysis facility to scientists in India/abroad to carry

 To organise short-term courses/workshops on the use and